cktricky/cktricky.github.io/entries/2017/09-13-2017-peanut-butter-and-github.md

 *2 - I'm not old, old.
 But I'm old enough for this to be a wtf for me upon initial reaction *3 - After contemplation, I realized, I'm in the wrong...
 BUT!

-BUT, for a moment I had
+BUT, for a moment I had a